 I did the same research with specialty coffee and craft beer and something interesting emerged: the popularity of the craft beer industry is such that it stands above the trend of influencer marketing.
 This means that most probably this niche, in particular, is the one of the three (chocolate, coffee, and beer) that has better managed to structure the perks deriving from influencer marketing:

-Did you know this data concerning influencer marketing?
-Do you think you may want to widen your possibilities by making a more conscious and strategic use of influencer marketing?
+Are you making a conscious and strategic use of influencer marketing?